 As the South Shore area was taking shape in the 1600s and into the 1700s, the Squantum Peninsula was rural farmland and forest, sparsely settled.
 Going to worship meant a long and arduous journey across the Neponset River.
 In fact, part of the reason Quincy separated from Braintree and Dorchester was to make it easier for folks to worship on Sundays.

 Era 1: Birth of the Church

-At the end of the 1800s, though, Squantum was one of the growing edges of the North Quincy area.
+At the end of the 1800s, Squantum was one of the growing edges of the North Quincy area.
 The increased development meant a greater need for a church to gather, one that could meet the needs of this unique, sometimes isolated community.
 During this time, Squantum was primarily a resort area with lots of summer and vacation homes and few year-round residents.
-The initial needs were for Sunday School to help children grow up in the faith, and for worship.
+The initial needs were worship and Sunday School to help children grow up in the faith.
 Arrangements were made with the Atlantic Congregational Church in North Quincy for their pastor to come minister in Squantum.

 Rev. Thomas W. Davis of Atlantic Congregational Church began to help on summer afternoons near where the Squantum fire station now stands.
 This group began to gather as early as the Summer of 1910 in a 24’x40’ tent.

 Squantum continued to grow, and by 1911, the need for a church was strong enough that Mr. Carlson offered the C.A.
 Richards house (where the church building currently sits) for worship.
 During the winter of 1913, fire ravaged the Richards house, and the Sunday School was forced to meet in the carriage house (barn).
 It was time to build a new church building!

 The CA Richards house (shown here) hosted worship for the people of Squantum.
 Summer would find them on the wide veranda, overlooking Quincy Bay.
 Winter would find them inside.